cybercom-finland/location_tracking_ml/README.md

 Screenshots of sample data
 =========================

+An example track:

 ![example_track.png](example_track.png)

+The first 5 tracks:

 ![first_5_tracks.png](first_5_tracks.png)

 Neural network structure and intuition
 ======================================

-The neural network should comprise of modules, each estimating the next position of a particular target.
+The neural network comprises of a bank of modules, each module estimating the next position of a particular target.
 Exploiting the symmetries in the domain, all modules have identical weights.
+The modules can be trained together, or one module can be trained by each target data in sequence.
+Training only one module and cloning it for all the targets if convenient for the situations where the number of targets is unknown.

-The inputs (and internal states for RNNs) differ per module respecting the special position for the self-input corresponding to the input for the target for which this module is predicting the next position.
+The inputs (and internal states for RNNs) differ per module in the bank respecting the special position for the self-input corresponding to the input for the target for which this module is predicting the next position.

 These modules should be recurrent to have time dynamics in addition to trivial average flow in field space.